joosy/joosy/README.md

     joosy new dummy

-Now you can `grunt server` to get Joosy placeholder at [localhost:4000/](http://localhost:4000/).
-Generated application will consist of one `Layout` and one `Page` both including very basic practices of Joosy.
+The main application code will appear at `source` directory. `stylesheets` is for Stylus-based styles and the main canvas of page is defined at `source/index.haml`.
+Now you can `grunt joosy:server` to start development server at [localhost:4000/](http://localhost:4000/).

 To generate assets statically prior to the deployment run